mitchlloyd/mitchlloyd.github.io/_posts/2016-01-22-programming-feedback.md

 When I started programming Ruby, passionate testing rhetoric was everywhere but thoughtful discussion was hard for me to find.
 The most unmaintainable code bases I've ever seen covered excruciatingly simple domains and were created by people that identified as die-hard TDDers.
-The tests in these projects primarily created noise and maintenance overhead while providing little feedback.
-Still, I realized that automated testing was valuable and I saw glimpses of it working in open source projects.
+The tests in these projects created noise and maintenance overhead while providing little feedback.
+Still, I realized that automated testing was valuable and I saw glimpses of it working for open source projects.

-When I read Sandi Metz's chapter on "Designing Cost Effective Tests" in Practical Object Oriented Ruby it was another revelation.
+When I read Sandi Metz's chapter on "Designing Cost Effective Tests" in Practical Object Oriented Ruby it was a revelation.

 > Most programmers write too many tests...
 One simple way to get better value
 > from tests is to write fewer of them.